theskylincoln/LED-TXT/README.md

 # LED Animator App
+v1.0

-A web-based LED backpack animation editor and renderer for pixel displays (96×128 and 64×64).
+A web-based LED text animator editor and renderer for pixel displays (96×128 and 64×64) optimized for LED backpacks.
 Easily type text, choose backgrounds, apply animations, and export true-motion GIFs.
 Designed for riders, creators, and makers to bring custom LED messages and emoji art to life.